Congressional Visit and Advocacy Best Practices

 - Do your homework.
-Check the member’s website, how they vote on www.congress.gov, and their social media sites to learn about their positions on relevant issues,or whether they’ve signed letters supporting federal funding for research:
+Check the member’s website, Twitter feed, Facebook page, and www.congress.gov, to learn about their positions and votes on relevant issues.
+See if the House and Senate members have recently signed letters supporting federal funding for research.

 - Gather relevant materials.
 Collect any materials you intend to leave with congressional staffers, such as the FASEB issue briefs and factsheets listed below:

 State and District Factsheets

 Breakthroughs in Bioscience and Horizons in Bioscience Articles

 - Stay in touch.
 Follow-up the visit with an email thanking the member of Congress or staffer for their time and briefly summarizing the major issues discussed, including your “ask.”
 Keep in touch with your legislator through occasional correspondence and visits to the local office.
 Be sure to follow through on any commitments you made to staffers.